KingSlayerMN/vps/docs/install crowdcoin.md

 The advantage of running the masternode as service is that it will be monitored
-by systemd and automatically restart if it ever crashes.
+by systemd and automatically restarted if it ever crashes.
 Also in case of a reboot of your VPS the masternode will be started automatically.

 ---